SaiShirini3/Twitter-sentiment-analysis/README.md

 ## Methodology
--eda of dataset:
+- eda of dataset:
--preprocessing methods used:
+- preprocessing methods used:
--model used:
+- model used:
 - training parameters:

 ## Results